What is DegreeWorks?

 Can I register for classes in DegreeWorks?

 No, DegreeWorks is a snapshot of courses in-progress and in your academic history.
-Registration and drop/add, are still handled through already-established procedures.
+Registration processes are still handled through already established procedures.

 Can I change a major through DegreeWorks?